Andrey-Sidorkin/taxi-service/README.md

 We love to take a joy taxi ride but to maintain the whole taxi service is not an easy task!
 Our little but so useful app is aimed to help manage this restless business and to keep all the things in one place.
+Some screenshots can be found [here](https://imgur.com/a/11lWn1O).

 #### With its help upon login you can: